Fish Pedicure Banned – Good News or Bad? For The Latest Information About Fish Pedicure, You Can Also Find It On This Posts.

-In light of these risks, health professionals advise against these kind pedicures, instead recommending safer foot soaking and scrubbing options for softening skin.
+In light of these risks, health professionals advise against these kinds of pedicures, instead recommending safer foot soaking and scrubbing options for softening skin.
 There are also concerns regarding potential harm to the fish themselves and risks of releasing non-native species into local ecosystems through improper disposal.

-While novel in nature, these kind of pedicures are not recommended by health experts due to risks of infection and ecological damage with this fish.
+While novel in nature, this kind of pedicure is not recommended by health experts due to the risks of infection and ecological damage with this fish.
 Safer pedicure options that do not involve live fish can provide similar smoothing and moisturizing skin benefits without the associated risks.
 In summary, the documented health and environmental risks outweigh the purported benefits of this practice.

 The Florida Board of Cosmetology banned the pedicures.
 “The main issue is the requirement to clean the utensils between customers, and that’s not something they felt could be done when using a live animal.”
 Plus there’s a state rule that prohibits animals or pets in cosmetology salons.

-Now the fish will be sent back to the supplier, and the custom-made tanks are empty.
+Now the fish will be sent back to the supplier, and the custom-made tanks will be empty.
 And the owner of AJ’s says he’ll just have to look for another way to catch the attention of customers.

 State regulators say salons have to stop doing the pedicures immediately.
 Inspectors will be looking for violators.
 They say they don’t think there were health risks with the fish pedicures, but banned them just to be safe.

-Note: Last year Spavelous warned spa owners not to invest in expensive equipment prior to checking with the state on their regulations.
+Note: Last year Spavelous warned spa owners not to invest in expensive equipment before checking with the state on their regulations.
 Read Garra Ruffa Article

 The Unique Nature of Garra Rufa (Doctor Fish)

-Garra Rufa, more commonly known as doctor fish, are a species of fish originating in Turkey.
+Garra Rufa, more commonly known as doctor fish, is a species of fish originating in Turkey.
 These small cyprinids are characterized by their subterminal mouths adapted for surface feeding and scraping.